paul-msft/paul-msft/README.md

 ### Hello, World! 👋

-I'm a Senior Customer Engineer at Microsoft, currently focusing on educating and supporting customers through their software development modernisation and DevOps journies - both from a cultural and technical standpoint.
+I'm a Microsoft Technical Trainer, educating Microsoft ESI customers in preparation for passing Azure certification exams.

 Things I love to get involved with: